tusen-ai/naive-ui/src/select/demos/enUS/menu-width.demo.md

 # Menu Width

-The options menu width can fit its content.
-Using this disables virtual scroll.
+The options menu width can be made to fit its content.
+Using this disables virtual scrolling.

 ```html
 <n-space vertical>